JyothishRK/To-do-app/README.md

 ## Usage

 - **Adding a New Task:**
-  1. Click on the "New Task" button.
+  1. Click on the "New" button.
-  2. Fill out the task details and click "Save".
+  2. Fill out the task details.

-- **Marking a Task as Complete:**
-  - Click on the checkbox next to the task to mark it as complete.

 - **Deleting a Task:**
-  - Click on the delete icon next to the task to remove it from the list.
+  - Click on the delete icon after entering the task number to remove it from the list.

 ## Additional Details